comeonsunny/sunny-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Upcoming Publications & Publications
+title: Upcoming & Past Publications
 subtitle: ''

 content: